webuildinternet/gtin-api/README.md

-# GTIN-API for E-Commerce Integration README
+# GTIN-API for E-Commerce Integration

 ## Introduction